kstoreyf/anomalies-GAN-HSC/README.md

 # anomalies-GAN-HSC

 In this work, we trained a Wasserstein generative adversarial network (WGAN) to detect anomalous galaxy images in the Hyper Suprime-Cam (HSC) survey.
-Check out our short [paper](https://arxiv.org/abs/2012.08082) at the 2020 NeurIPS Machine Learning for Physical Sciences workshop; full paper coming soon.
+Check out our short [paper](https://arxiv.org/abs/2012.08082) at the 2020 NeurIPS Machine Learning for Physical Sciences workshop, and our full paper submitted to MNRAS (on the arXiV soon).
 You can explore our anomalous object sample and find more interesting galaxies at [https://weirdgalaxi.es](https://weirdgalaxi.es).
 For any questions or feedback, open an [issue](https://github.com/kstoreyf/anomalies-GAN-HSC/issues) or email [k.sf@nyu.edu](mailto:k.sf@nyu.edu).